hshin-git/GyroM5/README-en.md

 |GND |in | Reciever minus|
 |5Vin |in | Reciever plus|

-An example image of assembled wire harness is below.
+An example image of assembled wire harness is as follows.

 ![GyroWiring](https://user-images.githubusercontent.com/64751855/117226919-aee82c00-ae50-11eb-96f3-b1b861cb95c2.jpg)

 Caution:
-Signal levels in M5StickC (3.3V) and RC units (5.0v or more) are generally diferent.
+Signal levels in M5StickC (3.3v) and RC units (5.0v or more) are generally different.
-My RC units use 5.0-6.0v and work with directly connected M5StickC in no trouble.
+My RC units use 5.0-6.0v and work no trouble with directly connected M5StickC.
 But higher volotage (over 6.0v) RC units may damage your M5StickC.

 ![GyroInstall](https://user-images.githubusercontent.com/64751855/117384355-b75a6880-af1d-11eb-88ad-850f1de2ef77.jpg)